-Why You Should Add Furikake
+What is Furikake, and Why You Should Add It

 Furikake is a common Japanese seasoning you’ll want to add to the rice.
 Think salt, but kicked way up thanks to a shakeable blend of umami from toasted sesame seeds, crumbled nori, and other seasonings.
 Available online or at specialty stores, this adds great flavor and a bit of crunch.

 - 2 cups brown short-grain sushi rice, agitated in cold water and and rinsed multiple times to release extra starch